DOMjudge/domjudge-scripts/new_release_howto.md

  1. On the server the tarball will be built, signed and published.
  1. Update the DOMjudge homepage: commit changes in the `domjudge-scripts` repository under `website/` and run `make install` as domjudge@domjudge
+ 1. Remove unsupported versions from the `versions.json` in the next step.
  1. If this is a new major or minor version, update the release documentation under `/srv/http/domjudge/docs/manual` by adding a new version to the file `versions.json` and updating the redirect destination in `index.html`.